lambda-science/Comparative_Genomics/TD3_lite.md

 ## 0. Preparation

 * For linux and mac users : use terminal
-* For windows users : use mobaxterm or putty
+* For windows users : use mobaxterm, putty or powershell (advanced usage)
 ```
 ssh login@tp.lbgi.fr	(mdp : genomics2020)
 ```